 Images For Use By Upgraded+ Only 

 “Nope, better," I said, sitting up in bed.
 "Was thinking about the 'clueless connoisseur’ who wrote the Review I showed you; the one who insisted I correct my spelling of 'Hunan' to human chicken.”

 "I remember," she snickered.
 “I can’t believe there’s two of 'em out there.
-Don't they know your story was about fruitcakes, not food?
+Don't they know your story was about wacko-fruitcakes, not food?
 Tsk, that sounded silly, too, didn’t it?”

 "My point exactly.
 I'm getting up, but you go back to sleep.
 I’ve an idea for another item.”

 We’ve all heard it said: ‘truth is stranger than fiction'Don't know about you, but I’m convinced given the quirky reviews that manage to find their way into our ports.
-So for giggles and grins, let's share a few reviews in tripping with these 'bright' fantastics.
+So for giggles and grins, how about a perky peek of a few "odd" reviews in tripping with these 'bright' fantastics.

 The Philosophical Types“I like the point it brings out, we are all human, but do we actually have to eat our own flesh or others to be considered human?
 Of course not!”